Farratto/WalkThisWay/README.md

 ### Other Rulesets

-This extension was designed with 5e in mind, but I have ported it to work on most (all?) rulesets.
+This extension was designed with 5e in mind, but I have ported it to work on most rulesets.
+I believe any ruleset will work for the prone functionality.
+But since I haven't gone through the individual rules of other rulesets, I've included the folowing recognized effects:

 * Unable to Stand; SPEED: none; NOSTAND; Unconscious

 If you would like me to add to this list, or make more specific accomodations for your ruleset, please let me know.

+Any ruleset based on DnD or Pathfinder should work for speed calculations and thus for supporting maximum speed limitation in Step Counter.
+If you find that one of these rulesets is not working or you have another ruleset you'd like me to add, please let me know.

 ### Pathfinder 2e